aws/s2n-tls/docs/USAGE-GUIDE.md

 |   "20190801"   |      X       |     X    |      X        |    X     |
 |   "20190802"   |      X       |     X    |      X        |    X     |
 |   "20200207"   |      X       |     X    |      X        |    X     |

+Note that currently the default_tls13 security policy supports SHA-1 legacy algorithms in Certificate Verify messages, but it will not support SHA-1 Legacy algorithms in certificate signatures.

 The following chart maps the security policy version to the supported curves/groups: